How LLC Owners Save on Taxes in 2026

 A dentist who owns their office building (or has made significant leasehold improvements) can commission a cost segregation study to reclassify building components from 39-year real property to 5-year, 7-year, or 15-year personal property or land improvements.
 These shorter-life assets qualify for bonus depreciation.

 Example: A dentist purchases a $1.2M dental office building.
 A cost segregation study identifies $300,000 in 5-year property (dental-specific plumbing, electrical for equipment, cabinetry) and $120,000 in 15-year land improvements (parking lot, landscaping).
-At 40% bonus depreciation in 2026: $300,000 × 40% = $120,000 + $120,000 × 40% = $48,000 = $168,000 in additional first-year deductions versus straight-line depreciation.
+At 100% bonus depreciation (restored by OBBBA for property placed in service after Jan 19, 2025) in 2026: $300,000 × 40% = $120,000 + $120,000 × 40% = $48,000 = $168,000 in additional first-year deductions versus straight-line depreciation.
 Tax savings at 37%: $62,160 in year one.

 When it makes sense: Cost segregation studies typically cost $5,000–$15,000 for a dental office.
 The ROI is almost always positive for buildings over $500,000.
 The study must be performed by a qualified engineer or cost segregation specialist.